How to never miss your medication: Medisafe App Review

 This article may contain links to products and services we use and recommend.
 We may receive compensation when you click on links to those products.
 For more information, see our Disclosure Policy.

 Taking medication as prescribed shouldn’t be difficult.
-But when life gets busy we might forget a dose, especially if taking medication is not a regular habit (yet).
+But when life gets busy, we might forget a dose, especially if taking medication is not a regular habit (yet).
 In some cases, missing a dose is not a big issue.
 In other cases, it can be life-threatening.
-So if you are looking for a solution that helps you (or someone you care for) stick to your/their medication regime this article might lead you to the right option.
-Over the last few months, I have tested several mobile apps that allow you to schedule and remind you to take your medication and reviewed one of them – the Medisafe Meds and Pill Reminder app – in detail.
+So, if you are looking for a solution that helps you (or someone you care for) stick to your/their medication regime, this article might point you in the right direction.
+Over the last few months, I have tested several mobile apps that allow you to schedule and remind you to take your medication and reviewed one of them in detail – the Medisafe Meds and Pill Reminder app.

-Before we go into the detail though, why would someone like me review medication reminder apps?
+Before we go into the details, though, why would someone like me review medication reminder apps?

 How did this review come about?

 At the end of July 2020, my son Matt, who has cystic fibrosis, received new lungs.
-At age 26, Matt was been given a new lease on life and a quality of life he has never had before (all thanks to the generous gift of his donor and their family).
-The transplant though also means that Matt will have to take immuno-suppressant medication for the rest of his life.
+At age 26, Matt was given a new lease on life and a quality of life he had never had before (all thanks to the generous gift of his donor and their family).
+The transplant, though, also means that Matt will have to take immunosuppressant medication for the rest of his life.

 While Matt was fortunate (if you can call it that) that he had been taking drugs all his life, his new medication regime is different and very complicated.
 Also, as a transplant recipient, he needed to adjust his lifestyle significantly to minimise the risk of infection.